sonisarm/Technical-validation-of-imputation/README.md

 # Technical validation of imputation  🛠️
 Author: Sonia Sarmiento

-### This repository is a collection of resources and tools to use to assess the validity of imputation of low-coverage samples.
+### Description: This repository is a collection of resources and tools to use to assess the validity of imputation of low-coverage samples.
+#### Coding: The imputation is done in a HPC cluster, but the validation and all the codes in this repository are done in R.

 ## Introduction
 This repository tests the accuracy of imputation by comparing the results obtained from high-coverage and low-coverage sequencing of the same individuals.
 The incongruences between the two sets of data are analyzed to determine the reliability of the imputation process.
 This type of validation is important to ensure that the imputed data is accurate and can be used for meaningful analysis.